How to Find Opinion Leader on the Online Social Network?: Methodology

 \subsection{Graph Sampling \& Recovery}

 Another idea to determine the most influential nodes over a network leverages whether these nodes can be sampled to recover the whole networked dynamics.
-This refers to as graph sampling and recovery techniques, which aim to compress the time series of high-dimensional and dependent networked dynamics via a subset of critical nodes, whose dynamics can guarantee the recovery of the whole networked data.
-From the theoretical perspective, this includes the spatial, and the temporal dependency analysis, whereby the former studies the correlation or hidden high-dimensional dependency among the set of nodes, and the latter focuses on the events at which time steps would be the trigger or with higher importance.
+This refers to as graph signal sampling and recovery techniques, which aim to compress the time series of high-dimensional and dependent networked dynamics via a subset of critical nodes, whose dynamics can guarantee the recovery of the whole networked data.
+From the theoretical perspective, this includes low-rank matrix completion, optimization with Laplacian constraints, the spatial, and the temporal dependency analysis, whereby the former studies the correlation or hidden high-dimensional dependency among the set of nodes, and the latter focuses on the events at which time steps would be the trigger or with higher importance.